Joint Protocol for Young People Between 16-21 in Housing Need

 Section 20 (1) states that every local authority shall provide accommodation for any child in need within their area who requires accommodation as a result of:

-- There being no person who has parental responsibility for him/her;
+- There being no person who has parental responsibility for them;

 - Being lost or having been abandoned;

-- The person who has been caring for him/her being prevented from providing suitable accommodation or care.
+- The person who has been caring for them being prevented from providing suitable accommodation or care.

 Section 20 (3) states that accommodation shall be provided for any child in need who has reached the age of 16 and whose welfare the authority considers is likely to be seriously prejudiced if they do not provide her or him with accommodation.